Assured shorthold tenancy

 Deposit protection scheme

 If your tenant paid a deposit on or after 6 April 2007, you must use a tenancy deposit protection scheme.
+It came into force on 1 December 2017.

 This means your tenant's deposit is safeguarded and there are procedures in place to sort out problems about the deposit at the end of the tenancy, should they arise.